The Prime Detective

 In February 2009, a would-be robber walked into a Colorado Springs 7-Eleven wielding a bat’leth, a Klingon sword from Star Trek: The Next Generation.
 No injuries.
 No arrests.
 Just a surreal police report, a question about why this weapon, and what it may have meant to the person holding it.
 Credits:This episode of “The Prime…

-• A Holmes for the holidays
+• A Foundation for Terror